 The first museum in the U.S. to honor our 4th President, Father of the Constitution, and author of the Bill of Rights, James Madison.
-A blend of presidential, cultural and agricultural, the Museum houses a wonderful collection of the rich heritage of Orange County, Virginia.
+A blend of presidential, cultural and agricultural exhibits, the Museum houses a wonderful collection of the rich heritage of Orange County, Virginia.
 Books, documents, costumes, furniture, farm equipment, presidential artifacts and a 1730's Patent ("Cube") House.
 There is something for everyone to enjoy.

 In our Hall of Agriculture & Transportation, guests enjoy the large collection of agricultural implements and 1732 cube house; testaments to the agrarian history of Orange.
 Our Black History Room conveys the intertwined history of Black Americans from the American Revolution onward through Post-Emancipation.
 The Madison Room displays numerous possessions of Madison and Taylor; along with artifacts of each of the eight Virginia-born presidents.
 The Native American exhibit will hopefully inspire our guests to learn more about the first Americans and encourage research, education and dialogue.
 Our Temporary Exhibit Room changes every few months - so come see what's on exhibit today!